gvwilson/sdxpy/src/lint/index.md

 ---
 syllabus:
--   An abstract syntax tree (AST) represents the elements of a program as a data structure.
 -   A linter checks that a program conforms to a set of style and usage rules.
--   Linters typically use the Visitor design pattern to find nodes of interest in an AST.
+-   Linters typically use the Visitor design pattern to find nodes of interest in an abstract syntax tree.
 -   Programs can modify a program's AST and then unparse it to create modified versions of the original program.
 -   Dynamic code modification is very powerful, but the technique can produce insecure and unmaintainable code.
 depends: